What Is Design Failure Mode & Effects Analysis (DFMEA)?

 Key Industries Using DFMEA

-DFMEA is critical for industries in which new product introduction and new technology integration occur quickly.
+There are several industries that perform DFMEA as a crucial part of their process for new product introduction and new technology integration.
 These industries include:

 • Automotive: Through its tools and analysis, DFMEA gives automotive companies the ability to produce higher quality vehicles, and owners can be assured that safety and performance are priorities for automakers.
 DFMEA also helps these companies adhere to regulatory requirements.